 You may experience some soreness or aching at the injection site.
 Please keep the area of the injection dry for 24 hours following the procedure.
 Do not worry if your pain feels worse for a few days as this sometimes happens.
-Your doctor will provide advice about the use of regular pain killers after this injection.
+Take your regular pain killers and medications as normal and this should settle down.
+Try to keep on the move about the house whilst avoiding anything too strenuous.